Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Introduction

-In contrast with the above settings, epidemic games exhibit a dynamically changing proportion of healthy and infected individuals due to epidemic dynamics.
-A recent work \cite{elokdadynamic_cdc_arxiv} investigated this dynamic evolution of infection dynamics and strategic decisions for a class of susceptible-asymptomatic-infected-recovered (SAIR) epidemic setting in the framework of dynamic population games \cite{elokda2021dynamic}.
-Coupled evolution of disease and behavior have recently been investigated in \cite{martins2022epidemic,khazaei2021disease} for SIRS and SEIR epidemic models, respectively.
+In particular, the problem of a large group of strategic individuals finding or learning equilibrium strategies is quite challenging \cite{daskalakis2009complexity,sandholm2010population}.
+In settings with a large population of agents, {\it evolutionary dynamics} have been proposed and their convergence behavior to the set of equilibria have been analyzed \cite{hofbauer2003evolutionary,sandholm2010population}.
+This class of learning dynamics involves repeated play of a static game where the payoff functions remain unchanged.
+In contrast with the above settings, epidemic games exhibit a dynamically changing proportion of healthy and infected individuals.
+A recent work \cite{elokda2021dynamic} investigated this dynamic evolution of infection dynamics and strategic decisions for the class of susceptible-asymptomatic-infected-recovered (SAIR) epidemic in the framework of dynamic population games.
+Coupled evolution of disease and behavior have also been investigated in \cite{martins2022epidemic,khazaei2021disease} for SIRS and SEIR epidemic models, respectively.
 While the setting in \cite{martins2022epidemic} allows for reinfection, the payoff function of an individual does not directly depend on the infection prevalence, rather the payoffs are governed by a dynamic reward term likely designed by a central authority.
-In a contemporary work \cite{frieswijk2022mean}, the authors consider a coupled SIS epidemic-behavioral setting in which the payoff contains a social influence factor and a cost proportional to the current level of infection, and imitation dynamics is used to model the evolution of behavior.
+The authors in \cite{liu2022herd} consider a coupled SIS epidemic and evolutionary learning model based on mean dynamic and analyze equilibria when disease dynamics is faster than learning dynamics.
+In a contemporary work \cite{frieswijk2022mean}, the authors consider a coupled SIS epidemic-behavioral setting in which the payoff contains a social influence factor and imitation dynamics is used to model the evolution of behavior.

-Few recent works have also explored the notion of timescale separation to study the interaction of evolutionary learning dynamics with other dynamical systems \cite{weitz2016oscillating,gong2021different}.
-In the context of epidemics, \cite{al2021long} explores slow-fast dynamics in the context of SIR epidemics.
-SIS dynamics with risk-tolerator or risk-averter individuals that respond differently is studied in \cite{zhou2020active}.
-Neither works consider any behavioral or game-theoretic response to epidemics.
-Furthermore, to the best of our knowledge, game-theoretic analysis of protection strategies for the SIRI epidemic model has yet not been reported.